International applicants to the Broad MBA program must meet particular conditions for academic transcripts and English language proficiency.

 Please arrange for one official/certified university or professional school record of subjects and mark sheet, transcript, diploma, and/or certificate to be sent to Michigan State University’s Broad College of Business from the principal or registrar of each school you have attended or by the Ministry of Education in your country in a sealed envelope.

 The names of all certificates, diplomas, and degrees earned and dates received should be noted.
 Photocopies or notarized copies are not acceptable.
 Official translations must be furnished when originals are not in English.
 You must provide transcripts.

 Note: The Full-Time MBA program will accept uploaded scanned copies of your academic records.
 If you are admitted, we will then require official versions of these documents to be sent to the program office.

 Proficiency in reading, writing, and speaking English is necessary for all students who wish to enroll in the Broad MBA program.
 Applicants without native fluency in English must fulfill proficiency requirements as part of their admissions process to Broad.

-Broad requires applicants to provide a Test of English as a Foreign Language (TOEFL) score, an International English Language Testing System (IELTS) score, or a Pearson Test of English Academic (PTE A) score.
+Broad requires applicants to provide a Test of English as a Foreign Language (TOEFL) score, an International English Language Testing System (IELTS) score, a Duolingo score or a Pearson Test of English Academic (PTE A) score.
 The admissions committee will consider a candidate’s highest total score (and the sections associated with the highest score total).

 Candidates with scores below these minimums might not be accepted into the program.